MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 > [!IMPORTANT]
 > Only models or prompts that are created or copied to the environment after CMK is enabled are encrypted at rest with that key.
 >
-> Currently, Object detection trained models continue to be encrypted using Microsoft-managed keys.
-The training data of those models is stored in Dataverse, using CMK if enabled.
+> Currently, object detection trained models continue to be encrypted using Microsoft-managed keys.
+The training data of those models is stored in Dataverse, using customer managed keys (CMK) if enabled.

 Applying an encryption key is a gesture performed by Power Platform admins, and is invisible to users.
 Users can create, save, use, and include in solutions AI Builder models in exactly the same way as if the data was encrypted by Microsoft-managed keys.